cproctor/bba/content/pages/landing.md

 save_as: index.html

 Beyond Bits & Atoms 2018 wrapped up with a very exciting expo on March 15.
-After the course ended, many groups submitted their projects to the [Interaction Design & Children](http://idc-2018.org/).
+After the course ended, many groups submitted their projects to the [Interaction Design & Children](http://idc-2018.org/) (IDC 2018) conference.
 We are thrilled that 8 groups were accepted!
 They will present their work at the conference, June 19-22 in Trondheim, Norway.